“Guess whose birthday it is tomorrow,” I ask as I push the washcloth in a circular motion inside her ear.

 “Oh sure,” she whispers but our eyes lock in a stare as we look at one another in the bathroom mirror, a smile plastered on my face.

 And I have to laugh as I answer, “Of course!
 On your birthday you get to decide how old you want to be.”

-“Sixteen,” she says
+“Sixteen,” she says.

-Then she begins to describe what her life was like at sixteen years old only most of her story gets lost in the mix-up of nouns and pronouns and incorrect verbs that are no longer filed neatly away in her brain’s communication drawers but tossed around as though a raccoon were deciding the order of English structure.
+Then she begins to describe what her life was like at sixteen years old.
+Most of her story gets lost in the mix-up of nouns and pronouns and incorrect verbs that are no longer filed neatly away in her brain’s communication drawers but tossed around as though a raccoon were deciding the order of English structure.
 She is clearest in the mornings and if I’m able to sit with her long enough, her sentences are like a song whose tune my brain has committed to memory without ever fully knowing the lyrics.
-The tone of her voice and intonation are familiar even if not flawless as they push forth a pattern I know, have always known, because she is not just any woman standing in my bathroom — she is my mother.
+The tone of her voice and intonation are familiar even if not flawless as they push forth a pattern I know, have always known because she is not just any woman standing in my bathroom — she is my mother.

 Before I tucked her into bed tonight, I showed her a photo and asked, “How old were you here?”

 That same smile returned and clear as though it were morning, she said, “Oh look at me!
 Sixteen; I was 16 there.”